x64dbg/docs/commands/breakpoints-conditional/GetHardwareBreakpointHitCount.md

-# GetBreakpointHitCount
+# GetHardwareBreakpointHitCount

-Gets the hit counter of a software breakpoint.
+Gets the hit counter of a hardware breakpoint.

 ## arguments